ncatlab/nlab-content/pages/0/5/5/0/550/content.md

   \,.
 $$

-Thinking of a cospan as defining a <em>bi</em>-pointed object, this is the direct generalization of the the notion of enriched hom of [[pointed object]]s.
+Thinking of a cospan as defining a (generalised) *bi*-pointed object, this is the direct generalization of the the notion of enriched hom of [[pointed object]]s.

 (... to be continued ...)